Skip links

 • The search area was exceeded – for example, they only had a warrant to search your person, not your home

-• You were detained and searched unlawfully without probably cause
+• You were detained and searched unlawfully without probable cause

 Police misconduct can include planting evidence, lying about where they found a controlled substance, lying about the probable cause that led to the search and arrest, using excessive force to get a confession.